 Often referred to as a significant part of the ‘Crown of the Continent Ecosystem’ the Glacier National Park is a protected area that still retains almost all its original species of plants and animals.
 Nearly 2 million tourists from near and far visit the Glacier National Park every year to see the Grizzlies, the wolverines and the lynxes, among the other natural features.
 The park is a literal treasure trove for geologists, botanists and conservationists who have been studying various features of the park for the last so many years.

-But all is not well in the park, conservationists working there, have now raised some serious concerns.
-The glaciers which are the most widely recognized dramatic feature of the Glacier National Park and have been in existence for over 10,000 years are receding.
-The world’s climate has warmed, just a few degrees up the thermometer and in doing so, it has caused the glaciers to melt rapidly.
+And now the conservationists have raised a serious concern.
+The glaciers which are the most widely recognized feature of the Glacier National Park and have been in existence for over 10,000 years are receding.
+Changing climate all over the world has caused these glaciers to melt rapidly.

-The Park’s ecosystem is balanced delicately on many factors, the climate is one of the more important ones.
+The Park’s ecosystem is balanced delicately on many factors, climate is one of the more important ones.
 A minuscule rise in the temperatures can dramatically affect the ecosystem and the plant and animal life it supports.
-Overwhelming evidence from photographs taken over the last century shows how the Park that was home to nearly 150 glaciers a century ago now contains only 30 of them.
-Some 120 glaciers have disappeared.

 Unfortunately, the rise in greenhouse gases all over the world has hastened that process manifold and the danger of losing hundreds of species that exist in the Glacier National Park is now very real.